 All MIKROS subscription tiers, including the free plan, come with email support from Tatum Games staff during US Pacific business hours.
 All accounts have unlimited support for billing-related issues, account-issues, technical (troubleshooting) questions, and incident reports.

 No, we do not offer ad-hoc pricing.
 However, with your Enterprise plan you can create a custom plan.
-Generally speaking, the custom plans are for adding more features and increasing plan limitations, such as the amount of apps that can be created or the number of member invitations and more.
+Generally speaking, the custom plans are for adding more features and increasing plan limitations, such as the amount of projects that can be added or the number of member invitations and more.

 Most questions--whether billing-related issues, account-issues, technical questions or other--are best answered via our active Slack community.
 Here, you can ask questions to other integrators or to Tatum Games staff directly.
 You can join the Slack community here.